appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 It will also display the Login Method for the Testing Distribution Profile.

-In the example image, the profile has no authentication method, so it is displayed as Anonymous Login.
+In the example image, the profile has static authentication method, so it is displayed as Static Login.

 You can find out more about the login methods on [using authentication for distribution](/distribute/create-or-select-a-distribution-profile#using-authentication-for-distribution) section.